ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/image.md

 ### Methods to resize images

-The editor offers three ways to resize images.
-One of them (resize handles) is
+The editor offers different ways to resize images either by using resize handles or by using dedicated UI components.

 #### Using handles